stephwright/studyGroup/CONTRIBUTING.md

 #Contributing to the Study Group Repository

 First, thank you!
 This repository exists because of the work of willing contributors like you and we appreciate your help.
 So again, thank you.
-You're a :star2:.
+You're a :star2:. (insert link to instructional video such as "hello and welcome to the study group".
+Here's an [example](https://www.youtube.com/watch?v=8j0UDiN7my4).)

 #### Table Of Contents
 [Getting Started] (#getting-started)